-God the Father is the Supreme Being in whom we believe and whom we worship.
+God the Father is the Supreme Being in whom we believe, whom we worship, and to whom we pray.
 He is the ultimate Creator, Ruler, and Preserver of all things.
 He is perfect, has all power, and knows all things.
 He “has a body of flesh and bones as tangible as man’s” (Doctrine and Covenants 130:22).

 One of life’s great questions is “Who am I?”
 A beloved Primary song helps even little children answer this question.
 We sing, “I am a child of God, and he has sent me here.”
 The knowledge that we are children of God provides strength, comfort, and hope.

 Scholars have long acknowledged that the view of God held by the earliest Christians changed dramatically over the course of centuries.
 Early Christian views of God were more personal, more anthropomorphic, and less abstract than those that emerged later during Christianity’s creedal stage.
 The key ideological shift that began in the second century, after the loss of apostolic authority, resulted from a conceptual merger of Christian doctrine with Greek philosophy.

 Latter-day Saints believe the melding of early Christian theology with Greek philosophy was a grave error.
 Chief among the doctrines lost in this process was the nature of the Godhead.
 Latter-day Saints hold that God the Father is an embodied being with the attributes ascribed by the earliest Christians.
 That belief is consistent with the early Christian views of God, yet it differs from the later creeds.